Map Design Competition

 Submission Directions

-Please email a digital copy, or link to your digital map, to the following addresses: coled@si.edu.
+Please email a digital copy of your map (for interactive digital maps, please include a link to your map as well as a representative screen capture) to the following addresses: coled@si.edu.

 Mail a print copy of your map or map product to Daniel Cole.